 During comprehensive mussel surveys conducted in 2017 and 2018 in the Big Canoe Creek watershed, only 25 Canoe Creek clubshells were found (Fobian et al. 2017, entire; Fobian 2018, entire).
 In the western subpopulation, 9 individuals were found in 2 of the 40 sites that were surveyed.
 In the eastern subpopulation, 16 individuals were found at only 1 of the 8 sites that were surveyed.
 In the 25 years prior to these surveys, fewer than 15 live individuals were found (Fobian et al. 2017, pp. 9-10).
-However, despite the numbers of clubshell found in the 2017 surveys, the age structure of the individuals consisted of aged adults and the surveys found no evidence of successful recruitment (i.e., sub adults (Fobian et al. 2017, pp. 9-10)).
+Further, the age structure of the individuals located consisted of aged adults and the surveys found no evidence of successful recruitment (i.e., sub adults (Fobian et al. 2017, pp. 9- 10)).